After Removing Your Acrylic Nails: A Survival Guide

 Returning to Natural Nails

 Once you adjust to not having acrylic nails and your natural nails become healthy, you'll be surprised how happy you are.
-No more panic that you popped a nail off, or racing to an appointment.
-You might even realize that natural nails can look sexy too.
-And after those first few weeks, doing things is so much easier with natural, shorter nails.
+There will be no more panic that you popped a nail off and no more racing to appointments.
+You might even realize that your natural nails look sexy, too.
+And after those first few weeks, doing things will become so much easier with natural, shorter nails.
 It won't take long before you realize that you survived removing your acrylic nails and actually like your natural ones.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.